 If you file your return under an extension, you must pay 90% of the tax shown on your return by the return's original due date.
 If you do not pay this amount, we will charge you a penalty.
-This penalty is 1⁄2 of 1% (.005) of the tax not paid for each 30 day period or fraction of a 30 day period.
+This penalty is $\frac{1}{2}$ of $\frac{1}{2}$ (.005) of the tax not paid for each 30-day period or fraction of a 30-day period.
 We charge this penalty from the original due date of the return until the date you pay the tax.
 This penalty cannot exceed 25% of the unpaid tax.
-If we charge you the extension underpayment penalty, we will not charge you the late payment penalty under Arizona Revised Statutes section 42-1125.D.
+If we charge you the extension underpayment penalty, we will not charge you the late payment penalty under Arizona Revised Statutes (A.R.S.) § 42-1125(D).